Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Root-Mean-Square Image Contrast

-The rms contrast ($C$) of the pixel intensity of wavefunctions for two interacting modes in Fig.~1 is displayed in Fig.~4.
-The two values (red, blue) of $C$ decrease as the center of avoided crossing is approached, and they are exchanged across the avoided crossing.
-This behavior is very similar to the Fig.~2(a).
-Thus, it implies that the rms contrast $C$ can also be used a measure of the wavefunction (de)localization, which is more intuitive and practical.
+The RMS contrast of the pixel intensity of the wavefunctions for two interacting modes in figure~\ref{Fig.1} is shown in figure~\ref{Fig.4}.
+The two values (indicated by red squares and blue circles) of $C$ decrease as the centre of the avoided crossing is approached, and they are exchanged across the avoided crossing.
+This behaviour is also significantly similar to the inverse participation ratio in figure~\ref{Fig.2}(a).
+Thus, the RMS contrast $C$, which is more intuitive and practical, can be used as a measure of the wavefunction (de)localisation property.